 Academic skills tutors work with you to improve academic performance, regardless of existing level: good students who want to be excellent ones are catered for equally as struggling students who want to achieve a pass level result.

-Students can take advantage of the timetabled English language sessions and book one-to-one sessions on key areas of academic study and skills: academic language; note-taking; reading strategies; referencing; paraphrasing, summarising and synthesising; paragraphing; introductions and conclusions; punctuation; revising, editing and proofreading.
+Students can take advantage of the timetabled Study Skills sessions and book one-to-one sessions to get support with assignments, digital skills and English language skills.

 Students are also encouraged to visit the Learning Enhancement Canvas page to access self-study materials designed to improve understanding and academic achievement.
-You can also visit a tutor during drop-in hours to ask a question or get help with assignments.
-Details of these group, oneto-one and drop-in sessions are published on Canvas and advertised throughout Bloomsbury Institute.
+Details of these group, one- to-one and drop-in sessions are published on Canvas and advertised throughout Bloomsbury Institute.

-You can contact our Learning Enhancement tutors at: lee@bil.ac.uk
+You can contact our Learning Enhancement tutors at: lee@bil.ac.uk.